KRakeesh04/s1/README.md

 └── tsconfig.json
 ```

-Each markdown (`.md` or `.mdx`) file under `src/content/docs` directory, is
+Each markdown (`.md`) file under `src/content/docs` directory, is
-exposes as a route bsaed on its file name.
+exposed as a route bsaed on its file name.

-Images can be added to `src/assets/` and embedded in Markdown with a relative
-link.

 Static assets, like favicons, should be placed in the `public/` directory.